romain-gilliotte/monitool-documentation/initial-project-configuration/logical-framework/indicators.md

 | `*`      | Multiplication | Aggregate multiple scores into one with weights | `score_hygiene * 2 + score_satisfaction`              |
 | `/`      | Division       | Compute percentages                             | `100 * consultations_attended / consultations_missed` |
 | `\|\|`   | Default value  | Replace missing variables by provided number    | `(mobile_consultations \|\| 0)`                       |

+## Using desaggregation in indicators

+{% @arcade/embed flowId="g5DNLgx8ew5T5GWlwkdv" url="https://app.arcade.software/share/g5DNLgx8ew5T5GWlwkdv" %}

+You may want to compute indicators which include only some age groups, gender, or other disaggregation elements.

+This is done by selecting the appropriate values on the right side of the indicator creation form.
+You can select multiple values for each disaggregation element.
+You can also use the `All` option to include all values for a given disaggregation element.